2023 Vaimauga 3 by-election

 A by-election was held in the Vaimauga 3 constituency in Samoa on 24 February 2023.
 The by-election was triggered by the death of the incumbent member of parliament Tapunuu Niko Lee Hang of the Human Rights Protection Party (HRPP), in November 2022.
 A constituency widely considered an HRPP stronghold, former shipping executive Lautimuia Uelese Vaʻai of the ruling Faʻatuatua i le Atua Samoa ua Tasi (FAST) party won the by-election with 56%.
-He defeated the Samau Leatigagaeono Timani of the opposition HRPP, who obtained 39%, and Independent candidate Feagaimaalii Bruce Toomalatai who garnered 3%.
+He defeated Samau Leatigagaeono Timani of the opposition HRPP, who obtained 39%, and independent candidate Feagaimaaliʻi Bruce Toomalatai who garnered 3%.

+Background

+The 2021 general election and subsequent constitutional crisis saw the newly founded FAST party unseat the HRPP from power, which had governed Samoa for almost four decades.
+The Vaimauga 3 constituency was first contested at this election.
+Tapunuʻu Niko Lee Hang of the HRPP, a long-time member of parliament and cabinet minister, won the new seat, obtaining 51% of the vote.
+He defeated the FAST party's Veatauia Faʻatasi Puleiata, who received 46%, while Feagaimaliʻi Bruce Utaileuo, the Samoa First Party candidate, placed third with 2%.
+Much of the constituency's electorate had typically favoured the HRPP in previous elections.
+Tapunuʻu died on 29 November 2022, triggering a by-election in the constituency.

-Candidates
+Candidates and campaign

-Three candidates qualified to contest the by-election: former Samoa First Party leader Feagaimaalii Bruce Toomalatai as an Independent, former Samoa Shipping Corporation general manager and nephew of former prime minister Vaʻai Kolone, Lautimuia Uelese Vaʻai of the governing FAST party and Samau Leatigagaeono Timani of the opposition HRPP.
+Three candidates qualified to contest the by-election: former Samoa First Party leader Feagaimaaliʻi Bruce Toomalatai as an independent, former Samoa Shipping Corporation general manager and nephew of former prime minister Vaʻai Kolone, Lautimuia Uelese Vaʻai of the governing FAST party and Samau Leatigagaeono Timani of the opposition HRPP.
 Businesswoman Tupuola Theresa Finau was unable to run due to her village being unrecognised by the government.